-Elliott - Other grants/benefits includes relocation expenses and taxation services provided by Ernst & Young.
+2 Elliott Other grants/benefits includes relocation expenses and taxation services provided by Ernst & Young.
 No equity from prior years first vested in 2009/10.
-In addition to remuneration shown - above, Elliott received an equity grant in 2008/09 in accordance with his employment arrangements on joining ANZ.
+In addition to remuneration shown above, Elliott received an equity grant in 2008/09 in accordance with his employment arrangements on joining ANZ.
 ANZ agreed to provide Elliott with shares to the value of \$125,000 deferred for 1 year and shares to the value of \$125,000 deferred for 2 years.
 The shares were granted on 11 June 2009.
-The 1 year deferred shares became available on 11 June 2010, valued at \$172,589 - 3 Hodges Other grants/benefits for 2009/10 includes taxation services provided by PwC and for 2008/09 includes relocation expenses including an annual leave payment on change of contracts on transfer from New Zealand to Australia.
+The 1 year deferred shares became available on 11 June 2010, valued at \$172,589 at vesting.

+3 Hodges Other grants/benefits for 2009/10 includes taxation services provided by PwC and for 2008/09 includes relocation expenses including an annual leave payment on change of contracts on transfer from New Zealand to Australia.
 Equity which has been previously disclosed in remuneration reports in prior years that first vested in 2009/10 included STI Deferred Options and Rights granted 31 October 2008 and LTI Performance Rights granted 24 October 2006.
-At the respective vesting dates the total value of the equity was \$1,698,143. - Marriott Equity which has been previously disclosed in remuneration reports in prior years that first vested in 2009/10 included STI Deferred Shares and Options granted 31 October 2008 and LTI Performance Rights granted 24 October 2006.
+At the respective vesting dates the total value of the equity was \$1,698,143.

+4 Marriott Equity which has been previously disclosed in remuneration reports in prior years that first vested in 2009/10 included STI Deferred Shares and Options granted 31 October 2008 and - Marriott Equity which has been previously disclosed in remuneration reports in prior years that first vested in 2009/10 included STI Deferred Shares and Options granted 31 October 2008 and LTI Performance Rights granted 24 October 2006.
 At the respective vesting dates the total value of the equity was \$1,600,774.
-Other grants/benefits includes car parking. - Page Other grants/benefits for 2009/10 includes relocation expenses and taxation services provided by PwC and for 2008/09 includes relocation expenses.
-No equity from prior years first vested in 2009/10. - 6 Thursby Other grants/benefits includes relocation expenses.
+Other grants/benefits includes car parking.

+Page Other grants/benefits for 2009/10 includes relocation expenses and taxation services provided by PwC and for 2008/09 includes relocation expenses.
+No equity from prior years first vested

+- in 2009/10.

+- in 2009/10.

+Thursby Other grants/benefits includes relocation expenses.
 Equity which has been previously disclosed in remuneration reports in prior years that first vested in 2009/10 included STI Deferred Shares and Options granted 31 October 2008.
 At the vesting date the total value of the equity was \$778,843.
 In addition to remuneration shown above, Thursby received an equity grant in 2008/09 in accordance with his employment arrangements on joining ANZ.
 ANZ agreed to provide Thursby with 3 separate tranches of deferred shares to the value of \$1 million per annum.
 The first grant was made on 3 September 2007, the second on 28 August 2008 and the final tranche was granted on 22 September 2009.
-The shares are restricted and held in trust for three years from - the date of allocation.
+The shares are restricted and held in trust for three years from the date of allocation.
 The first tranche became available on 3 September 2010, valued at \$804,989 at vesting.

 Fagg Fagg stepped down on 1 September 2010 so actual payments have been prorated based on time as a Key Management Personnel in the 2009/10 year.
 Other grants/benefits includes relocation expenses and taxation services provided by PwC.
 Equity which has been previously disclosed in remuneration reports in prior years that first vested in 2009/10 included LTI Performance Rights granted 24 October 2006.
 At the vesting date the total value of the equity was \$804,743.
 In addition to remuneration shown above, Fagg received a special equity grant in 2006/07 for retention purposes.
-ANZ agreed to provide Fagg with an allocation of 3 year deferred shares to the maximum value of \$300,000, granted on 3 September 2007.
-The defer became available on 3 September 2010, valued at \$241,483 at vesting.
+ANZ agreed to provide Fagg with an allocation of 3 year deferred shares to the maximum value of \$300,000, granted on 3 September 2010, valued at \$241,483 at vesting.